 The Town Clerk/Tax Collector's office now accepts MasterCard, Visa, American Express, and Discover credit cards; debit cards that display these logos are also accepted.
 Please note: There are additional fees to cover the cost of using a credit or debit card - 2.95% of the total transaction with \$1.50 minimum.
 These convenience fees go directly to the Town of Lee's third party credit/debit card processor and are not retained by the Town of Lee.
 Convenience fees cannot be refunded.
 Cash and checks are still accepted forms of payment and do not require additional fees.
-The TRANSFER STATION is seeking a SWAP SHOP VOLUNTEER to cover a morning shift and a PART-TIME PERSON to work Tuesday, Thursday and Saturday.
+The TRANSFER STATION is seeking a SWAP SHOP VOLUNTEER to cover a morning shift.
 Call the TS Manager Roger Rice at 659-2239 or the Town Administrator Julie Glover at 659-5414 for details.